angolini/docs/source/porting-guide/pg-spl-checklist.rst

 Checklist
 =========

-The checklist goals is to make sure everything needed is in place
+The checklist goal is to make sure everything needed is in place:

 1. Find the similar reference board (:ref:`ref-pg-reference-board`)
 2. Change distro from ``lmp`` to ``lmp-base`` (:ref:`ref-pg-lmp-base`)